Property Crime per Capita in New Jersey

 In 2025, property crime will cost $243 per household.

-The property crime rate in New Jersey is 12.88 per 1,000 residents in the typical year.
-New Jersey residents generally consider the southeast part of the state to be the safest.
-Your chance of being a victim of property crime in New Jersey varies by city - ranging from 1 in 66 in the northeast cities to 1 in 115 in the southeast.
+The property crime rate in New Jersey is 12.88 per 1,000 residents in a typical year.
+Residents generally point to the southeast part of the state as the safest for their belongings.
+Your odds of a property-crime loss range from 1 in 66 in the northeast cities to 1 in 115 in the southeast.

 | New Jersey: | $88 |